Rafael Acosta

-Rafael Eduardo Acosta Cammarota (born 13 February 1989 in Caracas) is a Venezuelan footballer who plays for Alki Oroklini.
+Rafael Eduardo Acosta Cammarota (born 13 February 1989) is a Venezuelan footballer.
 His main position is central midfielder, but he can play on the right wing.

 Club career

 Acosta started his professional career at Cagliari where he made his first team debut in a Coppa Italia match on 12 December 2007 against Sampdoria, which Cagliari won 1–0 to.
 He replaced Enrico Cotza at half-time.
 In January 2010, he was loaned to Greek second division side Diagoras until the end of the 2009–10 season.